ravenscroftj/SAPIENTA/install.md

 verify that compilation worked.
 You should an error message and usage instructions for the server.

+### Extracting C and C Models

+The final step to configuring the server is to extract the models into the same directory as `candc-1.00` as shown below:

+    parent directory
+       --candc-1.00
+       --models**

-The final step to configuring the server is to extract the models into the same directory as `candc-1.00`.
-Extract all models to the same place, extracting markedup_new last and placing it in the models/parser/cats/ folder.
+Extract all models to the same place, extracting markedup_new last and placing it in the models/parser/cats/ folder. the main models archive (models-1.0-2.tbsz2) will extract to the correct directory but the `pos_bio` and `super_coresc` archives will need to be extracted and moved into this location.

 Now, copy the file sapienta/opt/candc/run_server.sh to the candc-1.00/bin directory, and execute it directly ./run_server.sh.
 If everything has been properly configured, you should see `waiting for connections on 127.0.0.1:9004`.

 ## CRFSuite